dragonfly-science/dragonfly-website/content/publications/hill-moana_analysing_2024.md

 ---
 pdf: hill-moana_analysing_2024.pdf
 tags: kath, philipp, tyla, fisheries, dragonfly, report
+title: Characterisation of the fisheries catching oceanic whitetip sharks (<i>Carcharhinus longimanus</i>) in the Western and Central Pacific Ocean
 ---
-Oceanic whitetip sharks (*Carcharhinus longimanus*) are caught as bycatch in longline and purse seine fisheries in the Western and Central Pacific ocean
+Oceanic whitetip sharks (*Carcharhinus longimanus*) are caught as bycatch in longline and purse seine fisheries in the Western and Central Pacific Ocean
 (WCPO).
 Previous assessments indicated the stock was overfished and overfishing was occurring, and the recent assessment highlighted issues associated with some of the inputs.

 This report documents Phase 1 of the current project which investigates the potential methods for catch reconstruction, CPUE and length compositions for use in the stock assessment for oceanic whitetip shark in 2025 (Phase 2).
 This study used model developments made in the context of other shark assessments to develop a set of potential inputs for the upcoming assessment.